dragonnodejs/getting-started/chapter2/README.md

     modules: {
         directory: {
             app: {
-                port: process.env.PORT
+                port: process.env.PORT || 80
             },
             helloworld: {}
         }
     }
 };
 ```
-- Now we run "npm install", start the app with "PORT=%PORT% npm start" and open the page in the browser "http://localhost:%PORT%/"
+- Now we run "npm install", start the app with "npm start" and open the page in the browser "http://localhost/"